reichenbachh/African-Tech-News-Archiver/README.md

 # African Tech News Archiver

-### Uses the puppeteer package to scrape African Tech websites ever 24 hours and persists the data to a Firestore database
+### Uses the puppeteer package to scrape African Tech websites every 24 hours and persists the data to a Firestore database